Updated May 8, 2023

-- When users are calculating monthly or quarterly payments, at this situation users need to convert annual interest rates or the number of periods to months or quarters, as per their need.
+- When users calculate monthly or quarterly payments, in this situation, they need to convert annual interest rates or the number of periods to months or quarters, as per their need.

 - If users want to find out the total amount that was paid for the duration of the loan, we need to multiply the PMT as calculated by nper.

-This has been a guide to PMT Function in Excel.
-Here we discuss the PMT Formula in Excel and how to use PMT function in Excel along with practical examples and downloadable excel templates.
+This has been a guide to PMT Functions in Excel.
+Here we discuss the PMT Formula in Excel, how to use the PMT function in Excel, and practical examples and downloadable Excel templates.
 You can also go through our other suggested articles –